Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 That right there converts a `[Integer]` into a Plutus core builtin list of builtin integers.
 Convenient!

 Actually, there's a convenient `pattern` synonym for ``DefaultUniProtoList `DefaultUniApply` a``- `DefaultUniList a`.
-Using that, you can simplify the above to-
+Using that, you can simplify the above to:

 ```haskell
 PLC.Some .
 PLC.ValueOf (PLC.DefaultUniList PLC.DefaultUniInteger)
 ```

 Note that you will have to provide the correct type annotations yourself, as `punsafeConstant` just infers to a `Term s a`.
 That's why it's unsafe!
-Make sure to provide the correct annotations when using this unsafe function-
+Make sure to provide the correct annotations when using this unsafe function:

 ```haskell
 foo :: Bool -> Term s PBool